mertcelebi/Support/source/markdown/patient_faq.md

 You can stop using PatientBank at any time by contacting us with a request to opt out.
 Please be aware that you will lose access to your PatientBank records and it will then take some time to gather them again should you require them.

 ### What if I don’t seek care at YNHH?
 The beauty of PatientBank is that it gives the patient ownership and control over their data.
-What this means is that if you choose to go to another hospital or doctor your information will be available for that visit.
+What this means is that if you choose to go to another hospital or doctor, your information will be available for that visit.

 ### Can I edit parts of my record?
-We have seen that when patients look at their records they often find errors in parts of the data.
+When patients look at their records they often find errors in parts of the data.
 We currently do not support record editing.
 If you see an error please mention it to your previous and future doctors.
-If record editing is a feature you feel strongly about please let us know here:
+If record editing is a feature you feel strongly about please [let us know](/contact).

 ### What if part(s) of my record is incorrect?
 As mentioned above, we currently do not support record editing.
 If you see an error please let your previous and future doctors know.
 If record editing is a feature you feel strongly about please [let us know](/contact).